Animal-aDNA-Research-Community/AaRC.github.io/steering_committee.md

 Audrey T. Lin (she/they) - Social Media Team, Engagement Team

 I am a Gerstner Bioinformatics and Computational Biology Postdoctoral Scholar at the American Museum of Natural History in New York City.
-I utilize ancient biomolecules from archaeological and museum specimens and objects to answer diverse questions on human-mediated evolutionary processes – in other words, how have humans interacted with other animals in ways that have resulted in genomic, social, and cultural changes?
+I utilize ancient biomolecules from archaeological and museum specimens and objects to answer diverse questions on human-mediated evolutionary processes – in other words, how humans have interacted with other animals in ways that have resulted in genomic, social, and cultural changes.

 contact: [alin@amnh.org](mailto:alin@amnh.org), [Twitter](https://twitter.com/undeaddandy)